miguelamado92/core/README.md

 ## Acknowledgements

-Belcoda depends on some excellent open source software, including SvelteKit, Zapatos, Graphile Worker, Zod, and more.
+Belcoda depends on some excellent open source software, including SvelteKit, Zapatos, Graphile Worker, Valibot, and more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>